 Thank you for this insight.
-We now draw on the references you cited, strengthening our theoretical framework and linking the various barriers (pp 3, 6, 6, 14).
+We now draw on the references you cited, strengthening our theoretical framework and linking the various barriers (pp. 3, 6, 6, 14).
 We hope our theoretical development is more coherent now.
 Consequently, we dropped the paragraph you mentioned calling for future research on the topic.

+In particular:

-We cite McAdam et al. (2019) in linking networks with credibility and legitimacy and in discussing the difficulties of women to gain legitimacy in the entrepreneurship domain (p.
-6).
+1)We cite McAdam et al. (2019) in linking networks with credibility and legitimacy, and in discussing the difficulties of women to gain legitimacy in the entrepreneurship domain (p.
+5).

-We cite Tatli et al. (2014) as the grounds for considering relationality between the five barriers (p.
-3), in the discussion of legitimacy (p.
-7) and in referring to the role of mentors in legitimacy (p.
+2) We cite Tatli et al. (2014) as the grounds for considering relationality between the five barriers (p.
+2), in the discussion of legitimacy (p.
+6), and in referring to the role of mentors in legitimacy (p.
 14).

-We refer to Elam (2014) when discussing the barrier of EHC (p.
+3) We refer to Elam (2014) when discussing the barrier of EHC (p.
 4), and to De Clerq and Voronov (2009) when describing the importance of legitimacy (p.
-7).
+6).

+Review #2, Comment #6

+Several key constructs lack clarity in your model.
+You have clarified your "ESE" measure in this study as a single question regarding self-confidence.
+For that reason, you need to call it confidence and not ESE.
+As I stated last time, ESE is a very specific psychological construct.
+You are not actually measuring ESE which is a well-validated, multi-dimensional psychological construct (Shinnar et al 2014, Bandura 2012).
+Please make that correction

+Authors’ Response

-We accept this comment.
-In the theoretical discussion, we now specifically refer to both Entrepreneurial self-confidence (ESC) and ESE (pp. 6-7, copied below).
-In the Measures section we provide a precise description of our ESC as a pre-entry goal and explain why we could not include an ESE measure (pp. 17-18, copied below).
-We also include a new progress measure that captures participants’ beliefs on the accelerator’s impact on their ability to perform various entrepreneurial tasks.
-Though our items do not correspond with existing measures of ESE, since we based them on the Lean Startup methodology, we believe they approximate it to a satisfactory level.
-We explain it in the measurements section (pp. 18-19, copied below) We feel that our presentation is more precise now and that the additional measure provides deeper understanding of this aspect.
+You are correct.
+As such the text was revised.
+In the theoretical discussion, we now specifically refer to both Entrepreneurial Self-Confidence (ESC) and ESE (pp. 5–6, copied below).
+In the Measures section, we provide a precise description of our ESC as a pre-entry goal, and explain why we could not include an ESE measure (p18, copied below).
+We also include a new progress measure that captures participants’ beliefs in the accelerator’s impact on their ability to perform various entrepreneurial tasks.
+Although our items do not correspond with existing measures of ESE, since we based them on the Lean Startup methodology, we believe they approximate it to a satisfactory level.
+We explain this in the measurements section (pp. 19–20, copied below).
+We feel that our presentation is more precise now, and that the additional measure provides deeper understanding of this aspect.

-Referring to both ESC and ESE in the introduction (pp. 6-7):
+Referring to both ESC and ESE in the introduction (pp. 5–6):

-“
+Entrepreneurial Self-efficacy (ESE) and Self-confidence (ESC).
+Self-efficacy refers to an individual’s belief in their personal capabilities to successfully perform a job or a specific set of tasks (Bandura, 1997, 2012).
+Self-efficacy is a domain-specific psychological construct; hence ESE relates to a person’s confidence in their ability to successfully launch an entrepreneurial venture (Boyd & Vozikis, 1994; Chen et al., 1998; McGee et al., 2009).
+ESE and ESC are strongly associated with entrepreneurial intentions and actions (Arenius and Minniti, 2005; BarNir et al., 2001; Bosma et al., 2012; Boyd & Vozikis, 1994; Chen et al., 1998; De Noble et al., 1999; Ferreira et al., 2012; Garaika et al., 2019; Krueger et al., 2000; Newman et al., 2019; Wilson et al., 2009; Zhao et al., 2005), growth aspiration (Hechavarría et al., 2012; Spigel, 2017), and levels of revenue and employment growth (Baum & Locke, 2004; Mauer et al., 2017; Miao et al., 2017).

+Research shows that women tend to have lower ESE than men (Baughn et al., 2006; Chen et al., 1998; Dempsey & Jennings, 2014; Wilson et al., 2009).
+Women’s lower ESE, in turn, is strongly linked to lower entrepreneurial intentions and outcomes (BarNir et al., 2011; Kickul et al., 2008; Wilson et al., 2007).